kylewadektw-oss/dayboard/README.md

-# 🛡️ Dayboard - Proprietary Household Command Center
+# 🛡️ Dayboard™ - Family Management Platform

-> **IMPORTANT:** This is proprietary software owned by Kyle Wade (kyle.wade.ktw@gmail.com).
-Unauthorized copying, distribution, or commercial use by large corporations is strictly prohibited.

-**Copyright (c) 2025 Kyle Wade.
-All rights reserved.**
+> **© 2025 BentLo Labs LLC.
+All Rights Reserved.**

+**Dayboard™** is a proprietary family management platform developed by **BentLo Labs LLC**.
+This application provides an all-in-one household command center for modern families.

 ## ⚖️ Legal Notice

-This application contains proprietary code and algorithms.
-Large corporations and competing services are **PROHIBITED** from copying, mirroring, or creating derivative works.
-Violation may result in legal action and damages up to $100,000.

-**License:** Proprietary - See [DMCA_PROTECTION.md](./DMCA_PROTECTION.md) for full legal terms.
+**PROPRIETARY AND CONFIDENTIAL** - This software contains proprietary and confidential information of BentLo Labs LLC.
+Any reproduction, distribution, or disclosure of this material without express written permission is strictly prohibited.

+**Dayboard™** is a trademark of BentLo Labs LLC.

+**Copyright Notice:** All software, documentation, and materials are protected by copyright law and owned by BentLo Labs LLC.

+For licensing inquiries: legal@bentlolabs.com

 ## ✨ Features